Which QB Has Been Sacked the Most in a Single NFL Season?

-Which QB has been sacked the most in a single NFL season? originally appeared on NBC Sports Chicago
+Which QB has been sacked the most in a single NFL season? originally appeared on NBC Sports Boston

 The infamous title of “single-season leader for being sacked” is not a phrase anyone wants near their name.
 It’s pretty awful being invited to that club.